pulumi/pulumi-hugo/themes/default/content/blog/law-of-demeter-with-operator/index.md

 Time and time again I see the same violation of the Law of Demeter with Kubernetes and GitOps: Ingress.

 Application delivery teams require Ingress resources within Kubernetes to expose their applications to their customers.
-Often, Helm or Kustomize are used to provide bases that can be extended for each environment.
+Often, Helm or Kustomize is used to provide bases that can be extended for each environment.
 We can see an example of the boundary violation in the [Kustomize examples](https://github.com/kubernetes-sigs/kustomize/tree/master/examples/multibases).
-I'm not calling out Kustomize here, Pulumi also has [examples of this pattern](https://github.com/pulumi/examples/blob/master/kubernetes-ts-configmap-rollout/index.ts).
+I'm not calling out Kustomize here; Pulumi also has [examples of this pattern](https://github.com/pulumi/examples/blob/master/kubernetes-ts-configmap-rollout/index.ts).

 Unfortunately, this pattern has become quite common.
 Leaking environment information down the stack is what we're trying to avoid, but doing so can be rather tricky.